dmbarbour/wikilon/docs/AwelonLang.md

         :a  : {R without a} [A] → {R, a:[A]}
         .a  : S [{} → {R, a:[A]}] → S [A] [{} → {R}]

 Conditional behavior requires special attention.
 In Awelon, we use Church-encodings.
 For example, the basic sum type `(A+B)` is encoded as a function of type `∀r.(A→r)→(B→r)→r`.
 It is difficult to infer locally that our sum must be parametric in `r` and have similar input arities.
-We can leverage a few 'typed identity' annotations to address this.
+We can leverage a few annotations to address this.

         (choice) : S [S → S'] [S → S']
         (option) : S [S → S'] [S V → S']
-        (either) : S [S A → S'] [S B → S']
-        (switch) : S [{} → {a:[S A → S'], b:[S B → S', ...}]
+        (either) : S [S [A] → S'] [S [B] → S'] (switch) : S [{} → {a:[S [A] → S'], b:[S [B] → S', ...}]

 Annotations can also augment static type analysis with hints, value sealers, substructural types, multi-stage programming, and so on.

 ### Staged and Deferred Typing

 Consider the `pick` function from Forth, which copies an element from the stack at a depth based on a given natural number.
-Although `pick` isn't very interesting, it can be taken as an example of metaprogramming.

         [Vk]..[V1][V0] k pick == [Vk]..[V1][V0][Vk]

-A static type for `pick` would require a sophisticated, dependent type system.
+Although `pick` isn't very interesting, it is difficult to provide a simple static type.
+We could feasibly leverage dependent types, but that would not be simple.
 However, for `3 pick` it is feasible to compute a simple static type.
 Trivially, we could define `pick` such that `3 pick` statically expands into a program `[] b b b w c [w a] a`, where the number of sequential `b` operations is based on the specific value `3`.
-We need only to defer type inference until after this expansion.
+We need only to defer type analysis until after expansion.

-Delay of type analysis until after performing some useful evaluations should not be unfamiliar to users of preprocessors, macro systems, or template metaprogramming in conventional languages.
-It's simple, powerful, and convenient.
-For Awelon, we don't need a separate layer or feature for partial evaluations.
-But having some means to inform our type analysis system of our intentions is quite useful.
+Delay of type analysis until after partial evaluation should be familiar to users of preprocessors, macro systems, or template metaprogramming in more conventional programming languages.
+The feature is simple, powerful, and convenient.
+Due to Awelon's local rewriting semantics, we don't require special support for partial evaluations.
+But we do need some means to describe our intentions and provide feedback in the form of fast failure.
 I propose two annotations:

         [F](dyn) == [F]
         [F](stat) == [F]    iff F does not contain (dyn)

 A definition of `pick` could have the form `[pick body here]b(dyn)i`.
 The `(dyn)` annotation simply tells our static type analysis tools to suppress complaints due to incomplete type inference.
-Recognized type errors should still be reported.
-Meanwhile, `(stat)` would enable us to scope use of dynamic structure and enforce clean boundaries or staging between macros and normal functions.
+Obvious type errors should still be reported.
+Meanwhile, `(stat)` would enable us to scope use of dynamic behavior.
+For example, this would allow us to suppress use of macros at runtime for a given subprogram.

+*Aside:* There are similarities to the `(now)` and `(later)` annotations proposed for multi-stage programming.
+However, there is no implicit constraint against dynamic behavior, and a significant volume of a dictionary may have dynamic behavior if developers are not careful to scope its use.

 ### Termination Analysis